How can I enable/disable mutual TLS after I installed Istio?

 Does Istio support authorization?

 Yes.
-Istio provides authorization features for services in the mesh.
+Istio provides authorization features for both HTTP and plain TCP services in the mesh.
 Learn more.

 Does Istio authentication use Kubernetes secrets?